artmg/home-assistant-docker/about/setting-up-your-system.md

 * a very basic install of Ubuntu Server
 * getting yourself secure remote control via ssh

-If you already have this then you can move straight on to [install-docker.md]()
+If you already have this then you can move straight on to [Install Docker](/about/installing-docker.md)

 # Base Operating System